Rewriting with Acyclic Queries: Mind Your Head: A Tractable Case

 Since the $\calA_i$ form a partition of $\calA$, replacing $C$ in $\calC_\calV$ with $C_1,\ldots,C_n$ yields a cover partition (with respect to $\calV\cup\calW$) and iterating this process for all cover descriptions in the original partition $\calC_\calV$ yields a cover partition witnessing $\calW$-rewritability of $Q$. \end{proof}

-The main result of this section is now a simple corollary to Proposition~\ref{prop:tractable:free-connex}. \begin{theorem} For every fixed $k$, $\rewrprobk{\CCQ}{\ACQ}{\ACQ}$ is in polynomial time and an acyclic rewriting can be computed in polynomial time, if it exists. \end{theorem} \begin{proof} Let $Q\in\ACQ$ be an acyclic query and $\calV\subseteq \CCQ$ be a set of free-connex acyclic views over a schema $\schema$ with arity at most $k$.
-Thanks to Proposition~\ref{prop:tractable:free-connex}, from $\calV$ an equivalent set $\calW$ of acyclic views of arity at most $k$ can be computed in polynomial time.
-The statements of the theorem thus follow immediately from Corollary~\ref{corollary:arewrprobk-tractable}. \end{proof} We leave the complexity of $\rewrprob{\CCQ}{\ACQ}{\ACQ}$ as an open problem.
+The main result of this section is now a simple corollary to \autoref{prop:tractable:free-connex}. \begin{thm} For every fixed $k$, $\rewrprobk{\CCQ}{\ACQ}{\ACQ}$ is in polynomial time and an acyclic rewriting can be computed in polynomial time, if it exists. \end{thm} \begin{proof} Let $Q\in\ACQ$ be an acyclic query and $\calV\subseteq \CCQ$ be a set of free-connex acyclic views over a schema $\schema$ with arity at most $k$.
+Thanks to \autoref{prop:tractable:free-connex}, from $\calV$ an equivalent set $\calW$ of acyclic views of arity at most $k$ can be computed in polynomial time.
+The statements of the theorem thus follow immediately from \autoref{corollary:arewrprobk-tractable}. \end{proof} We leave the complexity of $\rewrprob{\CCQ}{\ACQ}{\ACQ}$ as an open problem.

-A closer inspection of the proof of Proposition~\ref{prop:tractable:free-connex} reveals that it does not exactly require that the views are free-connex acyclic.
-In fact, it suffices that each view has a partition $\calB_1 \uplus \dots \uplus \calB_m$ of its body that obeys Conditions~(\ref{cond:weak-head-bounded1}) and~(\ref{cond:weak-head-bounded2}).
+A closer inspection of the proof of \autoref{prop:tractable:free-connex} reveals that it does not exactly require that the views are free-connex acyclic.
+In fact, it suffices that each view has a partition $\calB_1 \uplus \dots \uplus \calB_m$ of its body that obeys Conditions~\ref{cond:weak-head-bounded1-in-proof} and~\ref{cond:weak-head-bounded2-in-proof} defined in the proof of \autoref{prop:tractable:free-connex}.
 Therefore, we turn these two requirements into a new notion.
 We formulate and study this notion for conjunctive queries \Q, but we emphasise that we will use it for queries that define views only.